Chick Brooder Setup | Raising Baby Chicks

 Heat Plate Brooder

-We use a heat plate brooder with a cover for our chicks.
-We chose the heat plate because of the reduced risk of fire.
+We use a heat plate brooder with an anti-roost cone for our chicks.
+We like the heat plate because of the reduced risk of fire.
 Adjusting the height of the heat plate is really easy and you do this as the chicks grow!
-We like to set ours up so that one side is higher than the others.
-This allows the chicks to decide how much heat they would like.
+We like to set ours so that one side is higher than the other.
+This creates a gradient of heat and allows the chicks to decide how much heat they would like.

 3. Feeder: